 Pharmacology Through Case Studies

 You will experience an integrated approach to learning pharmacology through the use of simulated clinical cases specifically designed to highlight the fundamental principles.
-Knowledge acquisition from both the scientific and clinical perspectives will be supported through complementary lectures and small group exercises.
-You will have the chance to design and present your very own case study, incorporating the newly learned pharmacological concepts with your creativity and analytical skills.
-Through this educational model, you will explore the basic science and clinical applications of cardiovascular, respiratory, gastrointestinal, reproductive, endocrine and autonomic pharmacology, and their integration across multiple related disciplines.
+Among the many topics discussed in this course, you will gain a detailed appreciation of the important drugs and drug classes of the cardiovascular, respiratory, gastrointestinal, reproductive, and endocrine systems, as well as the fields of neuropharmacology and autonomic pharmacology.
+Knowledge acquisition from both the scientific and clinical perspectives will be supported through complementary lectures and a variety of case studies.
+You will also have the chance to design and present your very own case study, incorporating newly learned pharmacological concepts with your creativity.
+Through this educational model, we hope to integrate your knowledge of pharmacology across multiple related disciplines, and to provide you with a better understanding and appreciation of pharmacology applicable to everyday life.

 Primary Literature Analysis in Science and Medicine